 At the start of the national recession in 2008, food insecurity rates in the United States climbed from 11.1% to 14.6%, an increase of more than 30%.
 What that means is that nearly 1 in 6 people did not have reliable access to a sufficient quantity of affordable, nutritious food.
-After 11 years, food insecurity has gradually decreased, edging close to pre-recession rates at 11.8% of households nationwide.
+After 12 years, food insecurity has gradually decreased, nearing pre-recession rates of households nationwide.
 Still, the numbers are sobering.
-According to Feeding America, 40 million individuals (including 12 million children and nearly 5 million seniors) receive charitable food assistance through a national network of 200 food banks each year.
-In fact, one out of every eight people in the United States still uses charitable food assistance.
-It's one in seven in Cook Country.
-Seventy-two percent of all Feeding America client households live at or below the federal poverty line.
-At our Food Pantry the situation is similar: our average household has 3 members and has an income of \$11,253-well below poverty level.
-While we have seen some decrease in Pantry visits, it has not come close to a return to 2007 when even counting repeat visits, we served only 16,605 individuals-compared to the 43,000 served in FY2018.
+According to Feeding America, more than 40 million Americans (including 12 million children and 7 million seniors) receive charitable food assistance through a national network of 200 food banks each year.
+In fact, one out of every 8 people in the United States still uses charitable food assistance.
+It's one in 7 in Cook County.
+Our average client household has 3 members and an income of \$11,479-well below poverty level.
+While we have seen some decrease in Food Pantry visits, it has not come close to a return to 2007 when, even counting repeat visits, we served only 16,605 individuals-compared to the over 38,000 served in FY2019.

-According to Greater Chicago Food Depository over 812,000 individuals in Cook County relied on charitable food assistance last year.
+According to Greater Chicago Food Depository, more than \$12,000 individuals in Cook County rely on charitable food assistance each year.
 In Oak Park alone, an estimated 7,000 individuals struggle with hunger.
 While hunger is harmful to all people, it can be devastating to children, who require proper nutrition for development and growth.
 Seniors are at greater risk of hunger due to unique medical and mobility challenges.
-And although hunger has no racial or ethnic boundaries, African-Americans are more than twice as likely to suffer from food insecurity as their white, non-Hispanic counterparts.
-Most (85%) of the households we serve include a member who is a child, an older adult (60+), a person with disabilities, or a veteran.
+And although hunger has no racial or ethnic boundaries, African Americans are more than twice as likely to suffer from food insecurity as their white, non-Hispanic counterparts.
+Most (84%) of the households we serve include a member who is a child, a senior, a person with disabilities, or a veteran.
 These vulnerable populations do not recover as quickly from economic downturns as others.
-So, while we see general economic recovery and some lessening of demand on our services, we know thousands of local individuals will continue to need help putting food on their tables next year.
+So, while we continue to see general economic recovery and some lessening of demand on our services, we know thousands of local individuals will continue to need help putting food on their tables next year.